cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

             >>> len(a)
             9

-        .. method:: quantize(quarterLengthMin, processOffsets=True, processDurations=False)
+        .. method:: quantize(quarterLengthDivisors=[4, 3], processOffsets=True, processDurations=False)

-            Quantize time values in this Stream by snapping offsets and/or durations to the nearest multiple of a quarter length value given as `quarterLengthMin`.
+            Quantize time values in this Stream by snapping offsets and/or durations to the nearest multiple of a quarter length value given as one or more divisors of 1 quarter length.
+The quantized value found closest to a divisor multiple will be used.
+The `quarterLengthDivisors` provides a flexible way to provide quantization settings.
+For example, [2] will snap all events to eighth note grid.
+[4, 3] will snap events to sixteenth notes and eighth note triplets, whichever is closer.
+[4, 6] will snap events to sixteenth notes and sixteenth note triplets.

             >>> from music21 import *
             >>> n = note.Note()
             >>> n.quarterLength = .49
             >>> s = stream.Stream()
             >>> s.repeatInsert(n, [0.1, .49, .9, 1.51])
-            >>> s.quantize(.25, processOffsets=True, processDurations=True)
+            >>> s.quantize([4], processOffsets=True, processDurations=True)
             >>> [e.offset for e in s]
             [0.0, 0.5, 1.0, 1.5]
             >>> [e.duration.quarterLength for e in s]